Kindergarten and Elementary Pédagogie de l'Immersion Française (B.Ed.) (120 credits)

 EDEC 203 | Communication in Education. | 3 |

 Communication in Education.
-Terms offered: this course is not currently offered.
-Written and oral communication in Education (in English): emphasis on strategies for identifying, analyzing and solving writing and speaking problems.
+Terms offered: Summer 2025 Written and oral communication in Education (in English): emphasis on strategies for identifying, analyzing and solving writing and speaking problems.
 Course work based on academic and professional communication in education, with a particular focus on classroom communication. | ||

 EDEC 215 | English Exam for Teacher Certification. | 0 |